Jötunn: Appearance, connotations and distinctions

+"The giant that slept for 5,000 years", by John Bauer (1882–1918).
+Nordic folklore often intermix jötnar and trolls, and descendant forms also merged with "giant", thus, Bauer depicted his jötun as a giant troll.

 In the Eddas, jötnar are beings typically with similar power to the gods and may also be referred to by the negative terms troll and þurs.
 The harmful nature of þursar is also described in the Icelandic and Norwegian rune poems, where they are identified for causing strife to women.
 Descriptions of the appearance of jötnar are uncommon; however, the progenitor of the jötnar is described as having the form of a man.
 Some female jötnar are described as being beautiful, such as Gerðr and Hymir's partner, while others are described as monstrous and having many heads.
 Some dwarfs are described as jötnar such as Regin and Fáfnir, while in Alvíssmál, the eponymous dwarf is noted for having the likeness of a þurs.

 As the influence of Christianity grew, jötnar became demonised and typically portrayed as less intelligent, easier to outwit and more monstrous, as is common with giants in later Germanic folklore.
 In some later sagas, such as Bárðar saga Snæfellsáss, risar are clearly distinct from jötnar however in others the terms are used interchangeably, albeit with an overall trend that jötnar have begun to be seen negatively relative to risar.

 Troll has a much wider semantic scope in Old Norse literature than solely jötnar, also including individuals with unusual or supernatural traits such as witches, abnormally strong, large or ugly people, ghosts and berserkers.